Factual/clj-leveldb/README.md

 "b"
 ```

 Notice that we haven't defined `key-encoder` or `val-encoder`; this is because there's a default transformation between strings and byte-arrays, which assumes a utf-8 encoding.
-If we wanted to support keywords, or use a different encoding, we'd have explicitly specify encoders.
+If we wanted to support keywords, or use a different encoding, we'd have to explicitly specify encoders.

 Both `put` and `delete` can take multiple values, which will be written in batch: